 Growth and Your 13- to 18-Year-Old

-Teens undergoing puberty will have many changes in their developing bodies as growth surges and muscles change shape.
-Often these changes are quite dramatic.
+Teens going through puberty will have many changes in their developing bodies as growth surges and muscles change shape.

 There's a very broad range of time in which kids hit puberty-related growth spurts:

 Puberty — or sexual development — is a time of dramatic change for both boys and girls.
 Hormone-driven changes are accompanied by growth spurts that transform kids into physically mature teens as their bodies develop.